 We want to avoid trading during the Asia session when there is less volatility.

 The USD/JPY is the second most traded currency pairs and represents 19% of all Forex transactions.
 The Bank of Japan (BOJ) is one of the biggest drivers for the USD/JPY exchange rate.
 Unlike other currencies, the Japanese Yen crosses present good trading opportunities, even during the Asia session because it is during this time that the BOJ is usually trading in the market.

 The Asia session starts at 1:00 GMT and closes at 10:00 GMT.

 The third most traded currency pair is the GBP/USD which accounts for 9% of all daily Fx transactions.
 The Bank of England (BOE) is responsible for maintaining a fair GBP/USD exchange rate.
-Normally, the London open tends to have the greatest impact and can set the tone for the rest of the day when it comes to GBP/USD direction.
+Usually, the London open tends to have the most significant impact and can set the tone for the rest of the day when it comes to the GBP/USD direction.

 Trade the currencies that you’re able to monitor during the day and understand the central bank’s monetary policy.
-Remember, there are many traders who make a living from just trading one currency pair and you can do this as well.
+Many traders make a living from just trading one currency pair, and you can do this as well.
 You only need to master one currency pair and don’t need to worry about what’s happening on the rest.